jacopok/clean-coding-thesis/galileian_thesis.md

 be version-tracked in the same repository as the code, as well as be deployed automatically whenever changes were made there.

+Since the aim of a tutorial is to introduce new users to the software, I focused mine on a simple test case: computing the Fisher Matrix errors for a single signal, with a specific combination of detectors.
+The tutorial can be found [here](https://gwfish.readthedocs.io/en/latest/tutorials/tutorial_170817.html);
+it is not meant for

 # Testing